The term chemotherapy is used to describe cancer-killing drugs. Chemotherapy may be used to:

 - Have problems with thinking and memory ("chemo brain")

-Your doctor and nurse will explain what you can do at home to prevent or treat side effects, such as:
+Your health care provider will explain what you can do at home to prevent or treat side effects.
+These measures include:

 - Being careful with pets and other animals to avoid catching infections from them

 - Eating enough calories and protein to keep your weight up